ABOUT | CHRIS COLE

 Building and renovating are often surprisingly stressful endeavours.
 Fast decisions regarding detailing, sustainability and future proofing, all with aesthetic and cost implications, need to be made on a regular basis.
 Experienced and empathetic, the team at Chris Cole Architect will help you through the process.

-Chris Cole Architect is an award winning architectural practice focused on residential, resort and light commercial projects across Australia-Pacific.
-With offices in Sydney, Australia and Lautoka, Fiji, principal architect Chris Cole, brings a modernist sensibility with a progressive and sustainable handcrafted quality to your project.
+Chris Cole Architect is an award winning architectural practice focused on residential, and resort projects across Australia-Pacific.
+With offices in Sydney, Australia and Fiji, principal architect Chris Cole, brings a modernist sensibility with a progressive and sustainable handcrafted quality to your project.

 Chris Cole started his own architectural practice in 2000 focused on unique residential and medium density projects in Sydney’s eastern suburbs.
 Chris then spent a number of years based in Fiji where he worked on the seven star Laucala, Island Resort (Red Bull), as the Project Architect on the Pacific Village at the 2010 World Expo in Shanghai, China and doing voluntary work for displaced Fijians in local villages.